CZ-NIC/knot/doc/configuration.rst

       catalog-role: interpret
       catalog-template: smemb

-When new zones are added (or removed) to master configuration with assigned `mmemb` template, they will automatically propagate to the slave and have the `smemb` template assigned there.
+When new zones are added (or removed) to the primary configuration with assigned `mmemb` template, they will automatically propagate to the secondary and have the `smemb` template assigned there.

 Second example is with a hand-written (or script-generated) catalog zone,